The Differences Between Direct Alignment Algorithms are a Blur: Experimental Setup

 \textbf{Llama 3.1 8B UF.} A larger, more capable model on the same UltraChat and UF datasets, allowing us to assess how increased model capacity influences \(\beta\)-sensitivity in these diverse tasks.

-For the UF-based experiments, we measure model quality primarily using the AlpacaEval 2 Length-Controlled (LC) Win-Rate and ArenaHard (AH) WR.
-For the TL;DR scenario, we rely on GPT-based preference judgments using `gpt-4o-2024-08-06` model.
-We then track KL divergence from a reference model to construct Pareto fronts.
-Concretely, in each scenario we train models for at least six different \(\beta\) values, combining them with four possible learning rates \(\{1\times10^{-6},\, 7\times10^{-7},\, 5\times10^{-7}, 3\times10^{-7}\}\).
+For the UF-based experiments, we measure quality using AlpacaEval~2 Length-Controlled (LC) Win-Rate and ArenaHard (AH) WR; for TL;DR, we rely on GPT-4o (2024-08-06) preference judgments.
+In each scenario, we sweep at least six \(\beta\) values and four learning rates \(\{1\times10^{-6},\, 7\times10^{-7},\, 5\times10^{-7},\, 3\times10^{-7}\}\) to determine peak alignment capabilities and relative performance.
+We additionally repeat the UF setup with Mistral 7B Base~\cite{mistral_7b}, using the same SFT and alignment pipeline, to test whether the Llama trend transfers to another model family.
+As an auxiliary diagnostic, we report KL divergence to a reference model and plot quality–KL Pareto fronts.
+For \textit{RQ3}, we also test DAA peak-performance generalization on math reasoning with Qwen~2.5 (7B/14B) \cite{qwen25} (Appendix~\ref{app:qwen-math-setup}).
 Further implementation details, including training procedures and generation hyperparameters, are provided in Appendix~\ref{app:impl_details}.